hutchcodes/Static-Site-Search-With-Azure/README.md

 - `SearchApiKey` - The Admin Key of your Azure Search instance
 - `SarchIndexName` - The name of the Azure Search Index you want to use

-The Search Index will be deleted and recreated each time the RebuildIndex Function runs.
+The Search Index will be deleted and recreated each time the BlogIndexer Function runs.
 This is because I have no way to pass deleted posts up to delete them from the Search Index.

 # Searching